 Who creates your art?
 The art work for our decals is created by a group of artists, with each one contributing sets of their own unique design and preference.
 Currently, DRAW Decal offers decals designed by: Tim Bradley, Mike Egan, Norm Filer, Mike Jernfors, Jeff Thomsen and yours truly, Greg Drawbaugh.
 Each set is identified by whom designed it unless I was the one who designed it.

 How do I do that?
-Our decals are printed in our exclusive Digital Silk process using a large format digital printer that prints white ink.
+Our decals are printed in our exclusive Next Generation DIGITAL Silk process using a large format digital printer that prints white ink.
 We also print a very few sets using our ALPS printer, only the Ford Trimotor sets and the Hellcat sets are ALPS printed.
 We do NOT sell ANY laser-printed decals.
 Laser printers are for printing instruction sheets.

-We are made the switch to our Digital Silk process to provide what we believe to be among the highest quality decals in the industry.
+We are made the switch to our latest Next Generation DIGITAL Silk process to provide what we believe to be among the highest quality decals in the industry.
 We also want to be able to provide subjects that just would not print well using any other process.
 Quality and value have always been our driving force, and we continue to push the limits of what our printer and artwork is capable of producing.
 We operate under a continual improvement process for all of our decals.

 Do you run out of stock?
 No, as I print decals only as they are ordered.
 This ensures that the decals are fresh and never out of stock.
 This also allows me to make corrections and additions to each set as they occur.

 Once applied, these decals will look just like they were painted on, rather than just “stickers” applied over a paint job.
 Remember, the art of decaling is making it look like you did not use any decals!

 Thanks for stopping by, and come back often to see what I’ve added.

 rest in peace after 16 years of